jiosouto/jiosouto/README.md

 • I'm Jefferson Souto, currently holding the position of PhD student in Environmental Sciences.
 I'm well versed with Python, SQL and R.

-• A data enthusiast, self-taught programmer, passionate about data subjects and I also Code Java,JavaScript and more!
+• A data enthusiast, self-taught programmer, passionate about data subjects and I also Code Java, JavaScript and more!

 • In my spare time I like to study new technologies, statistic and play board games, I'm also an avid reader.